Fahim Burney

 Fahim Burney is a Pakistani television director and producer.
-Mostly known for his work in Urdu television industry, he has directed many directed and produced several television series.
-His debut film Pyar Hi Pyar Mein (2003) earned him the Lux Style Award nomination of Best film director.
-He also got the Best TV director nomination for Kabhi Aye Naa Judai (2007) at the 8th Lux Style Awards.
+Mostly known for his work in Urdu television industry, he has directed and produced several television series.
+His debut film Pyar Hi Pyar Mein (2003) earned him a Lux Style Award nomination for Best film director.
+He also got a Best TV director nomination for Kabhi Aye Naa Judai (2007) at the 8th Lux Style Awards.

 Career

 Burney set up his production company in Karachi in the early 2000s.